EzeLLM/VigilEye/README.md

 # VigilEye

 An open-source social media user classifier.
-The classification is done according to the jinja template. there are couple default default templates and you can create your own to adapt the app for you use-case
+The classification is done according to the jinja template. there are couple default default templates and you can create your own to adapt the app for you use-case.
+The project still needs a lot of optimizations and has a long way to go, a thousand mile starts with a step.
+Example output with 27000 tokens generated for less than 2 cents with open-ai gpt4o-mini api for conspiracy subreddit is in export folder.
 # Usage
 For now, the project is working on reddit, twitter part is still in development due to lack of an api.
 You need reddit api and open-ai compatible api (vllm can be used to host local models with open-ai compatible api)